deb-intel/GramineTest/Documentation/index.rst

 Protect your container
 ============================
 Docker images are used to run applications in the cloud.
-The Gramine Shielded Container tool transforms a Docker image into a graminized image that includes the Gramine Library OS, and Intel SGX related information.
+The Gramine Shielded Container tool transforms a Docker image into a graminized image that includes the Gramine Library OS and Intel SGX related information.
 It enables you to run a an application an Docker image and keep it protected.

 - :doc:`gsc-installation` - Get an overview of the installation process of a Gramine Shielded Container.
 -  `Build a Gramine Docker image <https://gramine.readthedocs.io/projects/gsc/en/latest/>`_ - Run a graminized Docker image.